coltonfischer/ps-token-search-api/README.md

-# URL Shortener Service
+# PS_TOKEN Search API

-> API to create short urls using Node, Express and MongoDB
+> API to search for PS_TOKEN cookies using Node and Express

 ## Quick Start